 If truth is universal, people should universally have some sense of the truth.
 People might see truth from different angles because they stand in different positions in relation to the truth, but all people should be able to gain some sense of the truth.

 The weakness of the illustration, however, is the assumption that we know what the elephant looks like.
 How do we know that everyone is right?
 What things are right, and what things are wrong?
-People might have opinions about that.
-In fact, the Baha’i faith is built on a platform of combined religious truths, but have they combined all the rights parts into the whole?
+The Baha’i faith is built on a platform of combined religious truths, but have they combined all the rights parts into the whole?

 We can’t claim all religions have some truth (whatever that is), and no religions have all the truth unless we have (or claim to have) superior knowledge that all those religions, in themselves, do not have.
 We cannot take this position unless we claim the kind of superior knowledge that we say no one has a right to claim – and that is the self-defeating nature of the position.